How can I get cheaper family health insurance?

 - Live clean

 Work out what you want covered.
-Policies are split into several levels, from basic to comprehensive.
-Basic policies will be cheaper but will only cover things like hospital stays and surgery.
-More advanced policies will cost more but could cover everything from diagnostic testing to physiotherapy.
+Family health insurance can vary from basic to comprehensive cover.
+Basic policies are cheaper but only cover things like hospital stays and surgery.
+Comprehensive policies cost more but could cover everything from diagnostic testing to physiotherapy.
 Find the coverage level that suits you and your budget.

-Think about your excess as the more you’re willing to pay towards the cost of a claim, the cheaper your premiums will be.
+Think about your excess as the more you’re willing to pay towards the cost of a claim, the cheaper your insurance costs will be.

 Pay annually and your policy will usually be cheaper compared to paying monthly.

 Cut back on the extras you don’t need.
-Some policies will offer extras like chiropractic care, 24/7 mental health care and other add-ons that, while handy, can drive up your premiums.
+Some family health insurance policies will offer extras like chiropractic care, 24/7 mental health care and other add-ons.
+While these can be handy, such extras can drive up your insurance costs.
 Consider what you need and what you don’t.

-Live clean as fitter, healthier non-smokers typically enjoy lower premiums.
-If you can prove you live an active, healthy lifestyle, you could pay less.
+Live clean as fitter, healthier non-smokers typically enjoy lower insurance costs.
+If you and your family live an active, healthy lifestyle, you could pay less.

 What our health insurance expert says